An Altered Perspective: What Teaching A Family Of Short People Taught Me

 I worked in education for fourteen years.
 For most of these years, I taught high school English at the same school.
 I started at this school after moving to a new city.
 Living there didn’t make me feel great about myself.
 The city seemed to be filled with young, fit, well-groomed men, all of whom were taller than me.
 I had established myself in my career and had developed an identity, but I still lamented being so short.

 Teachers sometimes inspire their students.
 Less often do people think of students inspiring their teachers, but it happens.
 I found such inspiration early in my tenure at this school.
 During my first year there, a pair of my students happened to be of unusually short stature due to an inherited trait.
 They were cousins separated by one grade.
-Born with slow and abnormal bone growth, each stood no more than about 36 in their teens.
+Bo with slow and abnormal bone growth, each stood no more than about 36 in their teens.
 Mobility was strained for each of them.
 One used a wheelchair most of the time.
 The other occasionally wore leg braces.
 They lived with frustrating and sometimes dangerous breathing difficulties.
 Despite all of this, their circumstances didn’t define them.
 Their personalities did.

 The older cousin was one of the brightest students in his class.
 He certainly was among the wittiest.
 I quickly forgot about his size as he distracted me with his humor and skill.
 The younger cousin was a firebrand.
 She was loud, brash, and didn’t take anything from anyone.
 Although arrogant and somewhat difficult to deal with, she backed up her cockiness with wit rivaling her cousins, strong aptitude, and boundless creativity.
 Each had a presence.
 Knowing the neighborhood they came from, I guessed they needed this.